MurageKibicho/CADONFS-Runpod-Google-Colab/README.md

 I suggest following the [step-by-step installation guide](https://leetarxiv.substack.com/p/cado-nfs-dlp-comprehensive-tutorial) but if you're feeling lucky then this works on Runpod:

 It takes ~25 minutes for a clean Runpod installation.
+(It takes 5 minutes on Runpod Euro1 idk how)

 1. Enter the home directory
 ```